Desmond Hayde: Later life

 Hayde spent 30 years in the Indian Army before retiring as a brigadier in 1978 and then served as Inspector General in the Mizoram Police till 1984.
 He then moved to Kotdwar in Uttarakhand, his wife's hometown.
 He set up the ex-servicemen league in Kotdwar and readily helped former members of the Jat Regiment.
 He donated some land upon which a school (now named Hayde Heritage Academy) was built in Kotdwar.
 He also adopted many stray dogs.

 Personal life

-Hayde married Sheela, a Garhwali from Kotdwar in what was then Uttar Pradesh, but is now in Uttarakhand.
+Hayde married Sheila, a Garhwali from Kotdwar in what was then Uttar Pradesh, but is now in Uttarakhand.
 He met her when he was a young officer in Bareilly.
-They had three sons, Walter, Michael and Norman.
+They had three sons, Walter Hayde, Michael Hayde and Norman Hayde.
 Walter lived in Canada until his death on March 8, 2017.
-He and his wife, AnnaRita have three children.
-The oldest is Elizabeth, she has a son named Eric.
-The middle child is Jennifer and has a son named Joseph.
-The youngest is Michelle.
+Walter and his wife, AnnaRita have three children.
+Their first daughter is Elizabeth, she has a son named Eric.
+Their second daughter is Jennifer, she has a son named Joseph.
+The youngest daughter is Michelle.
 Michael joined the Indian Army and retired as a lieutenant colonel and currently resides in England.
-He is married to Susan and has two children, Debbie and Jason.
-Norman, the youngest brother died in October 2024, and his wife Marina and their two children, David and Daniel, continue to live in Reading.
+Michael is married to Susan and they have two children, Debbie and Jason.
+Norman, the youngest son died in October 2024, and his wife Marina and their two children, David and Daniel, continue to live in Reading.